focal-lab/focal-website-2/content/positions/drone-pilot/index.md

 The default work schedule will generally consist of 8 10-hour days, followed by 6 days off (80 work hours every 2 weeks), beginning and ending on Wednesdays.
 The 8-day periods will likely include 1-3 days of office work, usually the last of the 8 days, to document the previous field period and prepare for the next.
 Some but not all of this office work may be performed remotely.
 Travel between Davis and the field sites, and between field sites, is included in work hours.
 Active drone flying periods will be unlikely to exceed 2 hours per day, with the remaining hours spent performing ground data collection, scouting the next day’s flight location, moving camp (if necessary), and charging/maintaining equipment.
 The 1-3 office days (10-30 hours) may be spread over more shorter work days if practical and/or preferred.
 The incumbent is expected to arrange and coordinate schedules with crew members and the position supervisor to achieve the greatest efficiency.

-The work may occasionally require some logistical coordination outside of the normal 10-day field hitches (e.g., to review/prepare field safety plans, print datasheets, plan flight missions and site access, and coordinate crew member schedules).
+The work may occasionally require some logistical coordination outside of the normal 8-day workweeks (e.g., to review/prepare field safety plans, print datasheets, plan flight missions and site access, and coordinate crew member schedules).
 When this work occurs outside the normal schedule of 80 hours every 2 weeks, it will generate overtime at 1.5x the hourly rate.
 It will not exceed 10 hours of extra time every 2 weeks and will generally be less than 5 hours.

 During fire season, smoke and fire hazards may necessitate rapid adjustments to work location or schedule (e.g., shifting departure and/or return dates to avoid hazardous fire weather conditions).
 In the event of extended periods of fire or smoke hazards, the position supervisor will work to identify alternative work locations that avoid hazards, but during peak fire season, continuous full-time employment cannot be guaranteed.